cloudmesh/cloudmesh-mpi/doc/chapters/slurm/README.md

 cms burn raspberry "red,red0[1-4]" --device=/dev/sdb --inventory="inventory-red.yaml"
 ```

+TODO: fix this.
 Slurm is presently not easily run on Bullseye.
 It is more compatible with Buster.

+WARNING: As of January 13, 2022, SLURM can presently only be run on a previous version of Raspberry Pi OS.
+This version is known as Buster and has the number x.x it can be downloaded from the following link, or through our convenient downloader on cloudmesh in the documented fashion in section x.x.

 ## 3. Installation